top of page

 We practice this by working together in the relationship as Uke (attacker) and Nage (thrower).

-Use, giving the Name a controlled conflict, and Age has to redirect that conflict(energy) with correct timing and technique, so both participants come out unharmed.
+Uke gives the name a controlled conflict, and Nage has to redirect that conflict (energy) with correct timing and technique so that both participants come out unharmed.

 This is where Aikido gets a lot of heat from the martial art community because it seems unrealistic to fight with someone without there being a victor or a loser.

-O’Sensei didn’t like the idea of competition but not every Aikido practitioner agrees with the founder.
+O’Sensei didn’t like the idea of competition, but not every Aikido practitioner agrees with the founder.

-Tomiki isn’t the only person who believes this either, many Aikido practitioners all around the world join him.
+Tomiki isn’t the only person who believes this either; many Aikido practitioners all around the world join him.

-I on the other hand stand some where in the middle.
+I, on the other hand, stand somewhere in the middle.

 So how do we help our Aikido Kids in this struggle?

-“To compete or not compete, that is the question.”
+To rephrase a Shakespeare quote, “To compete or not to compete, that is the question.”

 Aikido is about being at peace with not winning.
 Once you are at peace with losing, you yourself can never lose.